codee-geek/GP_predictor/README.md

 # atharva
 A repository to store all of my codes and projects.
 👋 Hi, I’m @A5ha4va
-👀 I’m interested in artificial intelegence,machine learning,cyber security.
+👀 I’m interested in AI,ML,cyber security.
 🌱 I’m currently learning machine learning.
 📫 How to reach me ;-
 this are my social media links